maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 Sample RDF schema can be found: https://github.com/joshuef/sschema/tree/master/src

-The RDF document should also contain a `default` graph (`:` is intentionally chosen as it is not a valid subdomain portion of a URI), which points to the desired resolution if no `key` is provided. `default` can either point to a SAFE URL (xor or pubName), or alternatively, can point to another graph (such as another `Resolvable Map`).
+The RDF document should also contain a `default` entry, which can either point to a SAFE URL (xor or pubName) or alternatively can point to another graph (such as another `Resolvable Map`).
 The resolver will determine that it is URL to resolve via the presence of `safe://` protocol.

 The RDF document will have a version relating to the version of the `Resolvable Map` data structure in use. (starting at `v1`.)